 - In a steel/non stick pan, dry roast the powdered mung daal on low flame for 10-15 minutes.
 Add ¼ cup ghee and roast it further.
 Keep stirring with a spatula.

-2. Continue to mix it and let it cook until it starts turning brown.
+2. Continue to mix it and let it cook the dal mixture until it starts turning brown.

 3. Now, Add the remaining ¼ cup ghee and continue cooking.
 If you like you may add teaspoon cardamom powder to it

 4. After 5 minutes, add the warm milk water mixture and mix well.

 5. Keep stirring until milk mixture is cooked on low flame.